Policy Summary

 - Each TE appointment is subject to the 1,040 hour per year maximum.

-- A separate location may satisfy the operational area criterion, at the discretion of OHR
+- A separate location may satisfy the operational area criterion, at the discretion of the Office of Human Resources.

-- A consecutive appointment occurs when a TE finishes one appointment and immediately begins another TE appointment.
-A TE may hold consecutive appointments when two of the following three criteria are met:
+- TEs may hold consecutive appointments when two of the following three criteria are met:

 - The appointments are in different operational areas.